RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.client.md

   The name to assign this parameter.
   default:
   The default value to give this parameter, if no value is provided.
   Every parameter must have a default.
+If we decide to use local data, a path to the local data file must be specified.
   description:
   A description of what this parameter represents.
+  use_local:
+  Whether this parameter uses local data source or not.
+  as_type:
+  The expected type of the local data.
+Only supported types are ArtifactType.TABLE and ArtifactType.IMAGE.
+  format:
+  If local data type is ArtifactType.TABLE, the user has to specify the table format.
+  We currently support "json", "csv", and "parquet".

 **Returns**: